jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Basic-Infrastructure.md

 #### Components of Direct Connection

-Direct Connection
+Direct Connection:
   - Physical Connection: the physical links for the connection between JD Cloud & AI machine room and customer IDC machine room.
   - Private Virtual Interface: Logistic links used to connect the Enterprise IDC and the Public Cloud.

-Hosted Connect
+Hosted Connect:
   - Hosted Connection: a physical link for the connection between JD Cloud & AI machine room of customer JD Cloud & AI hosted area.
   - Hosted Private Virtual Interface: Logistic links used to connect the Cabinet Service and the Public Cloud.

 Border Gateway (BGW): The gateway hosting the communications between VPCs, as well as VPC and external environment, currently carries functions including Direct Connect, Hosted Connect and VPN Connection.